dataesr/bso-publications/doc/bso.md

 ![Distribution of clinical trials by results reporting](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/results_ct_2.png){ width=450 }

 The World Medical Association (WMA)'s Declaration of Helsinki states that the dissemination of results from medical research involving human beings, is an ethical obligation for all those involved, whether researchers, sponsors or publishers of scientific journals.
 Indeed, it appears to be a necessary counterpart to the involvement of patients in such research and as a major scientific and public health issue.
 The dissemination of results may take the form of an article in a scientific journal (published results) or a summary in a clinical trial register (posted results).
-This second vector ensures that the results of negative or inconclusive clinical trials, which are difficult to valorize in a scientific publication, are made public and properly disseminated.
+This second vector ensures that the results of negative or inconclusive clinical trials, which are difficult to value in a scientific publication, are made public and properly disseminated.
 They are indeed valuable scientific contributions and the trials from which they result should not be ignored or unnecessarily duplicated.

 ![Procedures for reporting the results of completed clinical trials](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/results_ct_3.png){ width=450 }

 Responsible sharing of individual data from clinical trials is a major challenge for the scientific community: sharing these data allows great transparency and maximizes the value of the data collected with the realization:
-• of re-analyses with the aim of verifying the conclusions of the trials,
+• of re-analyzes with the aim of verifying the conclusions of the trials,
-• secondary analyses exploring new research questions based on existing data,
+• secondary analyzes exploring new research questions based on existing data,
-• meta-analyses on individual data which, by pooling different studies exploring the same question, make it possible to provide the most precise answer possible.
+• meta-analyzes on individual data which, by pooling different studies exploring the same question, make it possible to provide the most precise answer possible.
-The International Committee of Medical Journal Editors (ICMJE) has stated that responsible sharing of clinical trial data is ethically justified: since research subjects are willing to take risks for uncertain individual benefits, they are expected to make the best use of the data collected, while minimizing the risk of re-identification.
+The International Committee of Medical Journal Editors (ICMJE) has stated that the responsible sharing of clinical trial data is ethically justified: since research subjects are willing to take risks for uncertain individual benefits, they expect the best possible use of the data collected, while minimizing the risk of re-identification.
 The ICMJE therefore requires that a data sharing statement specifying the terms of any sharing be included in each publication from July 1, 2018, and that it be specified in advance during clinical trial registration from January 1, 2019.
 At this point, data sharing is recommended by the ICMJE but is not a requirement.

 The next figure shows the number of registered clinical trials with and without individual data sharing statements by year since 2010.
 There has been a slow increase in the use of this instrument: 4% in 2010 and 17% in 2021.

 ![Distribution of registered clinical trials by presence of a data sharing statement](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/results_ct_4.png){ width=450 }

 Observational studies are research studies conducted on human beings that do not involve any intervention other than their usual care, for example by questionnaires, cohort studies, etc. The legislation does not make it compulsory to publish the results of observational studies.
-However, a priori registration and systematic publication of the results of observational studies, on the same model as clinical trials, is a good practice that we are trying to measure.
+However, a prior registration and systematic publication of the results of observational studies, on the same model as clinical trials, is a good practice that we are trying to measure.
-For this version of the barometer, we are working only on observational studies registered on the ClinicalTrials.gov and EU Clinical Trial Register platforms, with a methodology comparable to that used for the clinical trials barometer.
+For this version of the barometer, we are working only on observational studies registered on the ClinicalTrials.gov and EU Clinical Trial Register platforms, with a methodology comparable to the one used for the clinical trials barometer.
 However, our object of study is different and more difficult to measure since many observational studies are not registered on these platforms.
 These results should therefore be analyzed with caution.

 As with clinical trials, the registration of studies and publication of their results is an important contribution to open science.